littlevicky750/Sensor_V3/README.md

 For ESP32 s3

 if Compile with Arduino 2.0
-- install library listed in platform.ini
+- install library listed in platformio.ini
 - install JY901